littlehorse-enterprises/littlehorse/docs/docs/08-api.md

 Search for ExternalEvents based on certain criteria.

+Required field ExternalEventDefId specifies which ExternalEventDef to search for ExternalEvents under.

+At this time, it is not possible to make a search for all ExternalEvents.

 | Field | Label | Type | Description |
 | ----- | ----  | ---- | ----------- |